 Return to main Vanishing B.C. page Return to home page

-Page last updated April 17, 2003
+Page last updated January 22, 2011

-The historic buildings of Ainsworth Hot Springs, as they appear from the roadway leading up from the lakeshore and old wharf site--the first view of the townsite for people hiking up from the sternwheelers many years ago before the highway beween Balfour and Kaslo opened.
+The historic buildings of Ainsworth Hot Springs, as they appeared (in 2003) from the roadway leading up from the lakeshore and old wharf site – the first view of the townsite for people hiking up from the sternwheelers many years ago before the highway between Balfour and Kaslo opened.
 Mining and fruit-growing communities, linked to the railheads by sternwheelers, dotted the rugged shores of Kootenay, Slocan and the Arrow Lakes.
 In the long run, it was the Bluebell Mine at Riondel, across the lake from "Hot Springs Camp," which supported the local economy.
 Staked in 1882 by Thomas Sproule, the claim was "jumped" by Thomas Hammill, an employee of San Francisco promoter Captain George Ainsworth.
 Ainsworth developed the townsite at the hot springs on the west side of the lake, and developed it in the late 1880s into the Kootenays' largest community, a status it quickly lost when the Payne Claim at Sandon was discovered in 1891.
 A fire in 1896 wiped out the original town; the two surviving buildings illustrated here--the Silver Ledge Hotel and the J.B.
-Fletchere General Store--are both privately operated museums, eking out an existence through passersby and visitors to the hot springs resort nearby.
+Fletcher General Store--are both privately operated museums, eking out an existence through passersby and visitors to the hot springs resort nearby.
 The Silver Ledge Hotel, which had hot running water from the springs, closed in 1949 and began its conversion into a museum in 1964.
 Henry Giegerich of Montana built the store in 1896 to replace a log building; J.B.
 Fletcher managed and then owned it from 1912 until it closed in the 1970s.

 |